Why mindful parents say no to Time Out

 TIME OUT IS NOT AN APPROPRIATE WAY OF DEALING WITH BEHAVIOUR YOU DON’T LIKE.

-Just to be clear, I’m not talking about the times when your child is experiencing such overwhelming feelings that you need to just allow them to get that out without fully engaging with them, but all the while staying close by.
+Just to be clear, I’m not talking about the times when your child is experiencing such overwhelming feelings that you need to let them release those feelings by not fully engaging with them, but all the while staying close by.

 I’m talking about sending children away to be on their own for the number of minutes equal to their age technique (and who came up with that ridiculously arbitrary time period anyway?!)